We've experienced many changes over the past few years.

 We'll provide a more natural way to work on new website projects.
-Staying up to date with current advances that have affected the industry has been a primary focus.
+Staying up to date with all current advancements which have affected our industry has been a main focus.
 We reviewed advancements involving website development, how they're used, and how they are coded.
 We intend to continue providing excellent service and realize we need to do things differently.

 Web standards change so often it's hard to keep up so resources you receive from us may have a different format.
 Our cost structure is changing to accommodate the industry changes, as will the way we create websites.